jacopotagliabue/no-ops-machine-learning/README.md

 `python training.py run`

-The Metaflow DAG will start and run from data loading, to shipping a trained model to a newly created SageMaker endpoint.
-We suggest to comment the `@batch(gpu=1, memory=80000)` decorator for the first run, to verify the end-to-end local computation is working as expected.
+The Metaflow DAG will run from data loading (first step), to shipping a trained model to a newly created SageMaker endpoint (last step).
+We suggest to comment the `@batch(gpu=1, memory=80000)` decorator for the first run, to verify that the end-to-end local computation is working as expected.

 At the end of the DAG, the terminal will print the name of the SageMaker endpoint hosting the model.
 Write the name down as it will be used to power the public lambda endpoint.